Lessons learned at Life Care Center: Lake Washington Institute of Technology students remember pandemic’s first days

 “It was very clear to me that this was a full-blown college emergency and we needed it treated as such,” she said, adding that she also knew that the answers would come slowly.

 Morrison and her team decided to close the campus, and assigned the deans to get in touch with each of the students, and the vice president of instruction to connect with the faculty.
-The school also partnered with the City of Kirkland’s emergency response team, which was also tending to first responders.
+The school also partnered with the city of Kirkland’s emergency response team, which was also tending to first responders.

 The school’s foundation sent gift cards and set up emergency funds for the exposed students, knowing that their spouses and partners were unable to work.